List of chatbots

 A chatbot is a software application or web interface that is designed to mimic human conversation through text or voice interactions.
-Modern chatbots are typically online and use generative artificial intelligence systems that are capable of maintaining a conversation with a user in natural language and simulating the way a human would behave as a conversational partner.
-Such chatbots often use deep learning and natural language processing, but simpler chatbots have existed for decades.
+Modern chatbots are typically online and use generative AI (GenAI) systems that are capable of maintaining a conversation with a user in natural language and simulating the way a human would behave as a conversational partner.
+Such chatbots often use large language models (LLMs) and natural language processing, but simpler chatbots have existed for decades.

-This list of chatbots is a general overview of notable chatbot applications and web interfaces.